Our Longterm Impact for the Access Maritime Program

 Since you spoke, we listened!
 In 2020, we sent out a survey to learn how we can relieve some of the burden resulting from COVID-19 and what services are desired by youth and families in our community.
 We surveyed over 250 parents/guardians, school staff/community members, and students in the greater Portland area.

-We continue to provide sailing lessons with Willamette Sailing Club but we have enhanced our partnership with Island Sailing Club to offer our students intermediate sailing lessons on the Columbia River.
+We continue to provide sailing lessons with Willamette Sailing Club to offer our students intermediate sailing lessons on the Columbia River.
 On the virtual side, we teamed up with NauticEd - 21st Century Sailing Education to provide online sailing lessons.
-In the future, we would like to put on sailing trips where more advanced students can explore and test their skills beyond Portland.
+In the future, we will put on sailing trips where more advanced students can explore and test their skills beyond Portland.
 We will continue to put on and connect students to monthly recreation and educational events (some virtual).

 We partnered with Journeymen Mentors to train a team of local, diverse mentors for our students to have a special person to be a positive adult role model who can help them set and achieve goals.
 Of course anyone working with our young people will be thoroughly interviewed and background checked for youth safety.
 We will engage with New Avenues for Youth (PDX) and Next Success (Vancouver) to provide students with skills to help them enter the workforce.